Now, let’s dive into what VR engineering really entails:

 These two terms are really close, and they are often used interchangeably.
 Most of the times, papers refer to immersion as the objective level of sensory fidelity and to presence for the subjective…

 To be noted that a high level of immersion is not necessarily good for collaborating in VR.
-Being able to see your real body while experiencing VR (for instance with a Powerwall or in a CAVE) is less disorienting, reduces the risks of bumping into another VR user.
+Being able to see your real body while experiencing VR (for instance with a Powerwall or in a CAVE) - using a body tracking software - is less disorienting, reduces the risks of bumping into another VR user.

 10. Inside-out tracking vs outside-in tracking